 Chad M. Patton, MD, MS

-Originally from Kentucky, Dr. Patton completed his undergraduate studies in Neuroscience at Vanderbilt University in Nashville, TN.
+Originally from Kentucky, Dr. Patton completed his undergraduate studies in Neuroscience at Vanderbilt University in nearby Nashville, Tennessee.
 He subsequently obtained a Master of Science degree (stem cell treatment of spinal cord injury) and Medical Degree from the University of Louisville School of Medicine.
 Dr. Patton then completed his residency training in Orthopaedic Surgery at the University of Vermont School of Medicine.
 Prior to moving to Annapolis, he completed an additional year of fellowship training in Spine Surgery at the University of Utah School of Medicine where he worked with both Orthopaedic spine surgeons and neurosurgeons.

-Dr. Patton graduated medical school as a member of the AOA Honor Medical Society and a strong background in research.
+Dr. Patton graduated medical school as a member of the AOA Honor Medical Society and has a strong background in research.
 As a resident, his orthopaedic trauma research was awarded top honors in the New England region, and nationally recognized by the American College of Surgeons.
 He has authored or co-authored numerous scientific research papers and currently his interests focus on measuring patient outcomes (improvements in quality of life and function) after spine surgery.
 His research publications can be found here: https://pubmed.ncbi.nlm.nih.gov/?term=chad%20patton

-Dr. Patton is an active member of several professional societies including the American Academy of Orthopaedic Surgeons, AO Spine North America, and the North American Spine Society (former chair, NASS Public Relations Committee; member, NASS Advocacy Council).
+Dr. Patton is an active member of several professional societies including the American Academy of Orthopaedic Surgeons, AO Spine North America (teaching faculty member), and the North American Spine Society (former chair, NASS Public Relations Committee; member, NASS Advocacy Council).

 Vitamin D in Orthopaedics.
 J Am Acad Orthop Surg, 2012.